cdalas2/AcademicWebsite/content/authors/cdalas/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a doctoral research assistant in biophysics in the Haselwandter research group at University of Southern California.
+Carlos Alas is a doctoral research assistant in biophysics in the Haselwandter research group at University of Southern California.
 His research interests include membrane-protein interactions, protein organization, and bacteria mechanics.
 His work currently consists of modeling the impact of protein shape on bilayer deformations, temperature sensing of cells through protein-membrane interactions, and the role of protein organization in muscle degenerative diseases.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.